 Reporting

-After receiving state directed grant funds from OSBM, all grant recipients are required to report quarterly on the grant-funded project.
-Recipients will provide a quarterly report until all the grant funds are expended.
+After receiving state directed grant funds from OSBM, grant recipients are required to submit Quarterly Performance Reports (PDF) for their grant-funded project until all grant funds are expended.

 Grant Recipients can subscribe to a monthly email from OSBM with reminders, helpful links, and notices of upcoming training webinars.
 Please be sure to add NCGrants@osbm.nc.gov to your address book.